-Upon a court declaration of bankruptcy, all the assets of the bankrupt party shall be placed under the control of a receiver to be held for the benefit of all creditors.
+Upon a court declaration of bankruptcy, all the assets of the bankrupt party, either located within Uruguayan territory or abroad, shall be placed under the control of a receiver to be held for the benefit of all creditors.
 In some cases, after a bankruptcy court declaration, the bankrupt party may continue to manage its assets with the cooperation of a receiver.
 Otherwise, the receiver will run the business and manage the bankrupt party.